XpiritBV/BuildingModernWebApplicationsWorkshop/docs/Lab11-Environments.md

 Change the location of the definition to the override compose file.
 Merge it with the existing service.

-Enhance the override file by adding the dependencies of the web api on the `sqlserver` service.
+Enhance the override file by adding the dependencies of the Web API on the `sqlserver` service.
 A dependent service indicates this by adding a `depends_on` naming the dependency by service name.
 In our case this would mean the following at the end of the `retrogamingwebapi` service in the `docker-compose.override.yml` file:

 ```yaml
 depends_on: